 Jefferson died on July 4, 1826.
 It was the 50th anniversary of the adoption of the Declaration of Independence, and the same day that John Adams died.
 Adams and Jefferson had once again grown close through a series of letters they had sent to each other through the years.
 This had been encouraged by Dr. Benjamin Rush.

 Jefferson is immortalized by the Jefferson Memorial in Washington, D.C.

 He is also one of the four icons that appear on Mount Rushmore in South Dakota.

-Key facts and important details about Thomas Jefferson for kids doing research and students studying for the AP U.S. History (APUSH) exam.
+Key facts, important details, accomplishments, and achievements of Thomas Jefferson for kids doing research and students studying for the AP U.S. History (APUSH) exam.

-- First Secretary of State of the United States.
+- He was the first Secretary of State of the United States, under President George Washington.

-- Founded the Democratic-Republican Party with James Madison.
+- He founded the Democratic-Republican Party with James Madison.

-- Author of Statute of Virginia for Religious Freedom.
+- He is the author of Statute of Virginia for Religious Freedom.

 Thomas Jefferson was one of America’s Founding Fathers and the third President of the United States.
 He served two terms as President, from 1801–1809.
 Jefferson also is the author of the Declaration of Independence and the founder of the University of Virginia.